 The quality standard suggests that best practice would mean children and young people with type 1 or type 2 diabetes would have access to mental health specialists that understand the types of problems people with diabetes may have.
 It specifies that a mental health professional should be one of the main members of the diabetes team.

 Of course early intervention for all eating disorder cases is hugely significant as the sooner that an individual receives help the more likely they are to recover.
 Physical complications are also less probable, and with diabetes this can be crucial in preserving long-term quality of life.
 Devastating consequences of ED-DMT1 and diabulimia can be nerve damage, sight loss, kidney impairment as well as difficulties with nutritional absorption and digestion.

 So what exactly does all this mean?
 In simple terms clinicians will have support in recognising and addressing psychological difficulties in the patients they see.
 Young people can speak up for themselves with backing of the NICE initiatives, and family and carers will also have the resources available to seek support on their children’s behalf if they notice any worrying signs.
 This will hopefully lead to the appropriate help being introduced sooner and give ED-DMT1 and/or diiabulimia less chance of digging in its ugly claws.
 It should mean fewer ambulances called, fewer hospitalisations and fewer deaths.

-Nice Quality Standards regarding long term conditions and another regarding co-morbidities and complex needs are also planned for the near future, details of which can be found in a downloadable spreadsheet which is linked via the NICE website's Quality Standards Topic Library.
+Nice Quality Standards regarding long term conditions and another regarding co-morbidities and complex needs are also planned for the near future, details of which can be found in a spreadsheet which is linked via the NICE website's Quality Standards Topic Library.
 DWED hopes that all of these reports will include advice pertinent to the awareness, understanding and tailored treatment required for cases of ED-DMT1 and/or diabulimia.

 By Claire Kearns.